Commit to your health

 pause

-Could you benefit from a Diabetes Prevention Program?
+Could you benefit from healthy lifestyle support?

-DPP Success Stories
+Success Stories

 “Since getting married, I had gained 45 pounds.
 Three years ago I was determined to lose weight and be more active.
 I had edged toward my goals, but on my own, I had gotten stuck and stymied.
 I couldn’t get more weight off.
 With support from the acac coaches and my group, I came to recognize and master small habits one-by-one, week-by-week.
 By changing my lifestyle, I am now where I want to be and my blood sugar is back in the normal range.
 I am light on my feet and dancing again.
 I feel great.
-Now, I’m even getting certified to be a coach myself so I can help others as acac has helped me.”
+Now, I’m even getting certified to be a coach myself so I can help others as acac has helped me.” – Garnett Mellen, instructor & former participant

 References: